-NOTE G - SUBSEQUENT EVENTS
+NOTE H - EVALUATION OF SUBSEQUENT EVENTS

-Subsequent events are events or transactions that occur after the balance sheet date but before the financial statements are issued.
-The Society recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing the financial statements.
-The Society's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the balance sheet but arose after the balance sheet date and before financial statements are available to be issued.
-The Society has evaluated subsequent events through May 15, 2014, which is the date the financial statements were available to be issued.
+Subsequent events are events or transactions that occur after the statement of financial position date but before the financial statements are issued.
+The Society recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position date, including the estimates inherent in the process of preparing the financial statements.
+The Society's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position but arose after the statement of financial position date and before financial statements are available to be issued.
+The Society has evaluated subsequent events through June 9, 2015, which is the date the financial statements were available to be issued.